 May also be called: Scrape

-An abrasion can be painful but will not need stitches.
-It's not likely to leave a scar, although the affected skin might take some time to return to its normal color.
+A scrape can be painful but most don't need stitches.
+A scrape is not likely to leave a scar, but the area of skin might take some time to return to its usual color.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.